 What Do We Do?

-1. Prepare annual statistical reports.
+1. Using census data, prepare annual statistical reports.
 Examples are:

 •Statistical packet for each department